 Take a ride to the top of Seattle’s tallest building and check out the Columbia Center Sky View Observatory.
 Standing at 902-feet, the observation deck is the highest public viewpoint west of the Mississippi River.
 For a more old-school view of the city, go to the Smith Tower Observation Deck.
 Built in 1914, and maintaining much of its early 20th century charm, this is the original Seattle viewpoint — just be aware they close around 5pm on Valentine’s Day.

 Our list of Valentine’s Day date ideas in Seattle continues with an adventure on Capitol Hill.
 This was a date Tove and I randomly slapped together one night, but we had an absolute blast.
 We started with dinner at Taylor Shellfish, moved on to the Garage for bowling, and then closed the night with margaritas at Poquitos.
 This is a date we especially suggest to couples that are just getting to know each other.
 It’s straight up innocent fun.

 This Valentine’s Day date idea is for the adrenaline junkies out there.
 Head to iFly in Tukwila for indoor skydiving!
 Tove and I both agreed that this was the most fun experience we’ve ever shared together in Seattle.
-Just like many other ideas on this list, iFly is offering a special package (which takes $40 off the normal price) for Valentine’s Day.
+Just like many other ideas on this list, iFly often offers special packages for Valentine’s Day.

 Make A Local Dinner

 Try making dinner with ingredients only purchased at Pike Place Market (or another local farmers market).
 To add to the fun, go shopping together.
 Tove and I have done this in the past.
 We had a great time perusing Pike Place Market for the perfect ingredients, and then coming home and putting it all together for an awesome meal.